 If after 4 minutes the child still cannot breathe normally, give 4 more puffs (with 4-6 breaths after each puff).

-Keep giving 4 separate puffs of reliever, with 4-6 breaths after each puff, every 4 minutes until ambulance arrives
+Keep giving 4 separate puffs of reliever, with 4-6 breaths after each puff every 4 minutes until the ambulance arrives.

 You can download the National Asthma Council Australia Kids for First Aid for Asthma chart here.